 HERE’S WHAT YOU NEED TO KNOW

 - CWD is an always-fatal nervous system disease found in cervids (deer, elk, moose, reindeer).
 It can be transmitted through direct animal to animal contact, contact with saliva, feces, carcass parts of an infected animal, and can even spread through soil that has been contaminated with any of the above tissues or fluids.
-To date, it has been found in wild or captive cervids in 25 states, three Canadian Provinces, Norway, and South Korea.
+To date, it has been found in wild or captive cervids in 28 states, 4 Canadian Provinces, Norway, and South Korea.

 - The disease is not caused by a virus or bacteria.
 CWD is one of a family of diseases called transmissible spongiform encephalopathies.
 These diseases are the result of a naturally occurring protein, called a prion, that becomes misfolded and thus resists being broken down by the body the way normal proteins are.
 When these misfolded proteins are introduced into a healthy cervid, they multiply by causing the animal’s normal and healthy prion proteins to misfold and begin damaging the animal’s nervous system.
 This process may take as long as two years before the animal begins to show outward signs of the disease.